johnmatter/johnmatter.github.io/about.md

 - Imaging technologies and analysis to improve gamma radiation therapy for lung and soft tissue tumors
 - Nuclear/nucleon structure and interactions

-In 2022, I began working as a Research Scientist at Meta on the Transparent Ads Experience team.
+After grad school, I began working as a Research Scientist at Meta on the Transparent Ads Experience team.
 Our team works to help users, advertisers, and regulators better understand the ways Meta uses large data sets and machine learning to serve ads.
 My work on the team includes building and maintaining data